Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The Coastal Path: Bronte to Bondi

 Several of my readers recommended that I take in the Coastal Path — a walk along the beautiful coast of Sydney.
-We stayed in a lovely Airbnb rental in Bronte, just five minutes from where we could pick up the path at Bronte Beach.
+I stayed in a lovely Airbnb rental in Bronte, just five minutes from where I could pick up the path at Bronte Beach.

 Bronte is a very upmarket part of Sydney, and I found Bronte Beach to be a very family-oriented beach — kids outnumbered the adults in the water!
 (Keep in mind that this was during school holidays, but there were far more kids at Bronte than on the other beaches.)